By Roy Licklider and Edward Rhodes

 - Political Science Graduate Programs

-A major in political science is not required for admission to graduate programs in the discipline, but you should take at least enough courses to decide if you want to do this full-time for a long time; the biggest difference between graduate and undergraduate work is that you have to live one subject 24/7.
+A major in Political Science is not required for admission to graduate programs in the discipline, but you should take at least enough courses to decide if you want to do this full-time for a long time; the biggest difference between graduate and undergraduate work is that you have to live one subject twenty-four hours a day.
 Admission is usually based on grade point average, Graduate Record Examination (yet another standardized test) scores, and faculty recommendations.
 In general the best departments are found in the leading universities.
-If you want more specific guidance, talk to political science faculty; this is one subject they know something about, and they will be current on the varying reputations of political science programs around the country.
+If you want more specific guidance, talk to Political Science faculty; this is one subject they know something about, and they will be current on the varying reputations of Political Science programs around the country.

 In a 2009 survey conducted by Foreign Policy magazine, professors of international relations ranked the following ten programs highest for Ph.D. study in international relations: Harvard, Princeton, Stanford, Columbia, Yale, Chicago, California at Berkeley, Michigan, California at San Diego, and MIT.